adrianblair-codesmart/krygate-game-token-api/README.md

 # krygate-game-token-api
-An API responsible for generating comain bound game api tokens.
+An API responsible for generating domain bound game api tokens built using Fast API.